 Additionally, under MSEP, funding is provided for rail line and station improvements to accommodate increased service.
 Rail station parking lot expansions, better access to platforms, among other improvements have been made or are underway.
-For schedule information on station improvement projects, please see the CAP pages on pages 51-55 at the back of this report.
+For schedule information on station improvement projects, please see the CAP pages on pages 51-55.